Configuring OAuth Profiles for Management Access to Event Broker Services

 Configuring OAuth Profiles for Role-Based Authentication for an Event Broker Service

-In the procedures below, we create an OAuth profile, secure redirects from your IdP, and then map two roles: an editor and a viewer.
-We map these roles to existing Cluster Manager roles, providing the editor with permissions to perform an array of tasks through Broker Manager, and restricting the viewer to logging in and viewing the event broker service settings.
+In the procedures below, we create an OAuth profile, secure redirects from your IdP, and then map roles with the claim values.
+We then map these roles to existing permissions in PubSub+ Cloud, providing the users with permissions to perform various tasks in Broker Manager, depending on the permissions granted to the role.

-Before configuring your event broker services OAuth profiles for authenticating user log in, ensure you have configured your OAuth identity provider correctly.
+Before configuring your OAuth profiles for authenticating user log in, ensure you have configured your OAuth identity provider correctly.
 To configure the OAuth profile on your event broker service, follow these steps:

 1. Creating an OAuth Profile on the Event Broker Service